-Nearly Half of Marketers Will Launch a Holiday Campaign Before Halloween, New Experian Marketing Services Study Reveals: Online Display Is the Top Marketing Channel for Holiday Campaigns
+Nearly Half of Marketers Will Launch a Holiday Campaign Before Halloween, New EMS Study Reveals: Online Display Is the Top Marketing Channel for Holiday Campaigns

 Experian Marketing Services, a global provider of integrated consumer insight, targeting and cross-channel marketing, recently announced results from a survey that asked more than 200 marketers to share their cross-channel marketing plans for the holiday season.

 "Retailers have been extending the shopping seasons with promotions, post-recession, so it's not surprising to see that nearly half of all marketers stated they would launch a holiday campaign before Halloween," said Bill Tancer, general manager of global research of Experian Marketing Services, in a news release.
 "This year's Back to School season started in early July as a big promotional month versus last year.
 Our consumer confidence data shows it as the highest it's been since the recession, so we expect the early promotion trend to carry over into the holiday season with Black Friday deals being offered even earlier than last year."

 June was the most popular month to start planning holiday campaigns